The Story Behind the Blessing Baskets

 Can I order more than one basket and have them shipped to different addresses?

 Yes, you can!
 In the Message section on the contact form, add each name and address.
 Penelope will send a confirmation email to make sure the names/addresses are correct before sending the baskets.

 If I order more than one basket, can I get a discount on shipping?

 In order to receive a discount, all the baskets must be sent to one address without the basket.
 (That sounds a bit weird—a basket without a basket??)
 Penelope will then determine how much of a discount, if any, she can offer.
 It will depend on a number of things, including the sizes of the wrapped gifts, the total weight, i.e. You will need to contact her to discuss the specifics.

 What is the difference between baskets that are shipped and those delivered locally?

 Baskets that are shipped cannot include anything on the Post Office’s list of items not allowed for shipping.
 These include perfume, hand sanitizer, etc.

 How do the Blessing Baskets work?

-The Christmas and Hanukkah Blessing Baskets come with pre-wrapped gifts, numbered 1–25, to begin opening on the 1st of December or 1–8 to begin opening on the first day of Hanukkah.
-A variety of gifts include: some holiday style, some not; some practical, some for decoration.
+Each Blessing Basket comes with pre-wrapped gifts, numbered 1–25, to begin opening on the 1st of December.
+(However, some can’t resist the temptation and open more than one a day.)
+The gifts vary, including holiday, practical, kitchen, bathroom, or miscellaneous.
 A fun gift is always included as well as a special one for the last day.
-A postcard explains the rules.
+A postcard explaining the rules is included with each basket.
 Yes, the Christmas Blessing Basket has rules: